 So the execution isn’t perfect, but we admire Sennheiser’s ambition.
 We just hope the sound quality hasn’t taken a back seat – after all, these headphones are part of hugely successful Momentum range.

-And on the whole, the Sennheiser Momentum True Wirelesses don’t disappoint.
+And on the whole, these Sennheiser headphones don’t disappoint.
 Compared to the wired Momentum in-ears and Bluetooth Momentum Frees, they are a little calmer and leaner in the bass.
 These models have a slightly richer and fuller bottom end, but what the sound loses in weight it gains in balance and poise.

 Play Björk’s Hyperballad and there still plenty of deep, probing bass to latch onto.
 There’s a good sense of spaciousness with clear and distinct layers of detail.
 Switch tact to Elton John’s Rocket Man and the piano, strings and vocal sound reassuringly warm and natural.